spotfiresoftware/tibco-streaming-samples/highavailability/as-2node/as-2node-app/README.md

-# HA : 2-node active standby - Application
+# HA: 2-node active standby - Application

 How to build a 2-node active standby deployment. - Application